-CHICAGO—Two agents targeting novel pathways in myeloid malignancies—mivebresib and bencentinib—are showing promise in early studies, according to a speaker at the 2018 Annual Meeting of the American Society of Clinical Oncology (ASCO).
+CHICAGO—Two agents targeting novel pathways in myeloid malignancies—mivebresib and bencentinib—are showing promise in early studies, according to a speaker at the 2018 ASCO Annual Meeting.

-“Both BET and AXL inhibition appear to be new and exciting targets in myeloid malignancies,” said Alice S. Mims, MD, and both have achieved responses as single agents.
+“Both BET and AXL inhibition appear to be new and exciting targets in myeloid malignancies,” said Alice S. Mims, MD, and both have produced responses as single agents.

 Dr Mims, of Ohio State University Wexner Medical Center in Columbus, made these observations in a poster discussion presentation that included commentary on the two agents.